 - a.
 Service Centers must biennially evaluate existing Class C airspace areas to determine if the area meets candidacy requirements, satisfies the intended purpose of reducing the potential for midair collision, and enhances the management of air traffic operations in the terminal area.
 Some suggested evaluation considerations include, but are not limited to: - 1.
 The Class C standards in this chapter; - 2.
 Airspace modeling results (PDARS, TARGETS, etc.); - 3.
 Traffic Alert Collision Avoidance System Resolution Advisories; - 4.
 User feedback/controller input; - 5.
 Safety reports (ATSAP, ASRS, etc.); - 6.
 Significant changes in airport operations and/or terminal area traffic flows; and/or - 7.
 Airport runway configuration changes. - b.
-If the evaluation indicates that airspace modifications should be made, Service Centers must follow the applicable procedures in this Order.
+The Service Center must document the biennial evaluation to the file, with an information copy of the evaluation sent to the Rules and Regulations Group.
+If the evaluation indicates that airspace modifications or revocation should be made, Service Centers must follow the applicable procedures in this order.